-Yet despite this winning accolades, modern business and the workplaces are still very much gendered in that they favor and support men.
+Yet despite these winning accolades, modern business and the workplaces are still very much gendered in that they favor and support men.

 Think of any time you’ve faced adversity when speaking up in meetings, negotiating salary, and dealing with chauvinism in the office.
 Frankly, it can be hard to navigate and perform at your best when your working with guys.

 Don’t get us wrong: Men are not evil.
 But working in an environment that isn’t female-friendly takes a finesse, emotional intelligence, and good ol’ confidence.
 A power pose or two does not hurt.

 Take some time to peruse a few of these titles to better advocate for yourself while working in a boys’ club.

 Laughter is good medicine.
 Cooper’s humorous takes and approach on what to do or, rather, what not to do in the workplace will grab your attention.
 Her comedy is part sarcasm, part #facts on working with men.
 You will chuckle at the thought of gender neutralizing your resume (bonus points for using the phrase “game changer”).
 You might even commiserate a bit about policing your own tone of voice at work.
 She even asks the uncomfortable question, “Do you want to be likable or successful?”
 Cooper did time in testerone-dominated environments in the tech world, including stints at Google and Yahoo!.
 It means her experiences and examples are based in that arena, but by looking at a boys’ club from a lighthearted perspective, you can see the frivolity (or stupidity) in any workplace.
 A new outlook can help build your confidence and keep you sane.
 Come for the advice and stay for the funny illustrations.

 Author: Sallie Krawcheck